European Educational Research Association

-The European Educational Research Association (EERA) is association of national and regional associations representing educational researchers in Europe.
+The European Educational Research Association (EERA) is an association of national and regional associations representing educational researchers in Europe.
 EERA aims to encourage collaboration amongst educational researchers in Europe, promote communication between educational researchers and international governmental organisations and disseminate and highlight state-of-the-art findings of educational research, primarily through the annual European Conference on Educational Research (ECER) and its associated journal, the European Educational Research Journal (EERJ), the EERA Blog and the EERA Book Series - Transdisciplinary Perspectives in Educational Research.

 History

 EERA was founded in June 1994 as a result of discussions among many national educational research associations and several major research institutes throughout Europe which identified the need for a European association to foster the exchange of ideas amongst European researchers, promote collaboration in research, improve research quality and offer independent advice on educational research and policies to European and national policy-makers, administrators and practitioners.
 From 1994 to 2007, EERA was constituted as a Charity under British Law and based in Glasgow, Scotland.
 Since 2008, EERA has been operating from its new office in Berlin, Germany, and is constituted as a non-profit organisation under German Law.